-As an estimated 480,000 school buses return to U.S. roads over the next few weeks, it’s time for professional drivers to brush up on their own lesson plan: How to drive with care during back-to-school season.
+As an estimated 480,000 school buses return to U.S. roads in late summer and early fall, it’s time for professional drivers to brush up on their own lesson plan: How to drive with care during back-to-school season.
 Remember these 7 words that can help you avoid an accident and potentially save a life.

 When you see a bus with flashing red lights and a stop arm extended, you must stop no matter which direction you are heading.
 It’s illegal in all 50 states to pass a school bus that’s loading and unloading children unless the bus is on the other side of a divided road.
 When you stop, leave plenty of room so children can get to and from a bus.
 The space 10 feet around a bus is considered the most dangerous for children because bus drivers cannot see children walking in that zone.

 Always obey the flashing lights and posted speed limits within school zones.
 Most have posted speeds of 10, 15 or 20 mph during student drop-off and pickup times.
 Avoid changing lanes, passing or making U-turns in school zones.
 Also, always obey signals from crossing guards.
 In some states they carry the same authority as law enforcement officers.

 Know the location of every school zone on your route and plan for extra travel time.
 Also, expect delays whenever you travel on residential roads between 6 – 9 a.m. or 2 – 5 p.m.
 They’re the most frequent times for bus traffic.